IDEA-120/Course-Materials/SYLLABUS.md

 ### Course Content and Materials

-Pre-recorded lectures, texts, articles, videos, audio clips, as well as additional resources like example files and tutorials, can be accessed on the course website, under the heading "Course Content".
-You will be responsible for watching, reading, and listening to each week's materials, as their content will be explored further in class discussion and your weekly assignments
+Pre-recorded lectures, texts, articles, videos, audio clips, as well as additional resources like example files and tutorials, can be accessed on the course GitHub repository under the folder for the current week.
+You will be responsible for watching, reading, and listening to each week's materials, as their content will be explored further in class discussion and your weekly assignments.

+### Git, GitHub

+We will make extensive use of Git and GitHub to post writing responses, project files, and as the central hub for course materials.

+[Git](https://en.wikipedia.org/wiki/Git) is a file management system primarily used by programmers in software development (and also used by artists, writers, designers, scientists, among many others) that allows them to manage their projects as "repositories" or all-inclusive packages that can be managed and new versions updated ("pushed" to a server) easily.
+[GitHub](https://www.howtogeek.com/180167/htg-explains-what-is-github-and-what-do-geeks-use-it-for/) is a web service that hosts these repositories.
+GitHub uses Git, but Git does not necessarily use GitHub.

+A GitHub account is required for this class.
+[Create an account here](https://github.com/join) and [email me](mailto:jkelle28@uic.edu) with your username once you have.

-### Assignments (100 possible points)
+### Assignments and Grading

+There are 100 possible points you can earn from the following assignments:

 * Github Poetry Project: 10 pts
 * Digital Header Project: 10 pts